omgmog/omgmog.github.com/_posts/2021/2021-09-29-pocket-chip-global-volume-control.md

 ### Caveats

 I've limited the volume range to between 0-100%.
 You can go higher than this in `alsamixer` directly, but it seemed sensible to have a limit.
-A volume level of around 50% sound best to me.
+A volume level of around 50% sounds best to me.

 Though the volume level is changed, the slider found in the launcher UI doesn't update automatically to reflect the current volume level.
 That's not something I can control.

-Sometimes the increments seems a bit random.
-The funmctions are adding/substracting 10% each time but somehow `amixer` adds a random 1% here or there.
-If you want more fine control you can adjust the `volume_up` and `volume_down` functions to use a value smaller than 10.
+Sometimes the increment amount seems a bit random.
+The functions are adding/substracting 10% each time but somehow `amixer` adds a random 1% here or there.
+If you want more fine control you can adjust the `volume_up` and `volume_down` functions in your `rc.lua` to use a smaller value.